anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

  - port=61616
 ~~~~~~~~

+The use of objectsecurity="edhoc" with an authenticator-domain-name and no further ACE details indicates
+that the client can use CA based authentication of the server.

 ## DoC over ACE-OSCORE
 Using ACE, we require an OAuth context to authenticate the server in addition to the
 “objectsecurity” key.
 We propose three keys “oauth-aud” for the audience, “oauth-scope” for the